Odsal Stadium: Speedway

+Speedway first took place at Odsal Stadium on 23 June 1945.
+Prior to that, in 1936, two years after the venue opened, the first foundations of motorsport were laid in Bradford when the Bradford and District Motor Club ran a mountain grass track event using the embankment at the north end of the stadium, the turf reported to have been badly cut up afterwards.

+The director of the rugby league Club, Harry Hornby collaborated with local event promoter Johnnie Hoskins to bring speedway to the venue, the resultant 390 yd oval circuit designed and built around the rugby pitch utilised for both motorcycle speedway and stock car racing.
+In 1948, a pioneering three feet in width concrete starting gate platform was also constructed at Odsal which was believed to have been the first of its kind used in United Kingdom speedway events.

+The original Bradford team competing at Odsal were known as the Bradford Boomerangs.
 After finishing at the bottom of the National League in 1948 and 1949, the Boomerangs folded and were replaced in 1950 by the Odsal Tudors.
 Despite the name change, fortunes remained the same with the Tudors finishing on the bottom of the NL ladder in 1951.
 In 1959 the Tudors dropped the Odsal name and were renamed the Bradford Tudors.

 In 1960, the Bradford Tudors renamed themselves the Bradford Panthers.
 After a disastrous 1960 season, the Panthers left Odsal and in 1961 moved across town to the Greenfield Stadium, better known for greyhound racing.
 After the Panthers folded in 1962, Motorcycle Speedway would not return to Bradford for another 10 years.

-Speedway returned to Odsal when promoters Les Whaley, Mike Parker and Bill Bridgett moved the British League Division Two side Nelson Admirals across the Pennines for the final eleven league meetings of the 1970 season.
+Speedway returned to Odsal when promoters Les Whaley, Mike Parker and Bill Bridgett moved the British League Division Two side Nelson Admirals to the stadium for the final eleven league meetings of the 1970 season.
 The Admirals adopted the Bradford Northern name and colours, though the move was met with opposition from the nearby Halifax Dukes.
 Northern would finish second in Division Two in 1971, but from there results and attendances steadily declined and the team folded in 1973.

 The following year, Bradford Barons were formed, but they were also short lived and only lasted the years 1974 and 1975.
 Speedway would once again not return to Bradford for another 10 years.